-Countless activities are offered during your stay including helicopter rides, elephant back trails, walking with the lions, white water rafting, bungee jumping, boat safaris, canoe and kayaking or houseboat and more.
-In addition, cultural activities add to the excitement of your time in the Victoria Falls.
+Countless activities are offered during your stay including helicopter rides, elephant back trails, walking with the lions, white water rafting, bungee jumping, boat safaris, canoe, and kayaking or houseboat, and more.
+In addition, cultural activities add to the excitement of your time in Victoria Falls.

 Hwange National Park located in North Western Zimbabwe has among the highest diversity of mammals for any Game Reserve in the World with over 108 species.
 The park also boasts over 400 species of bird and some 50 species of raptor.
 This great animal kingdom covers over 14,600 square kilometers, bigger than the country of Belgium.
 Hwange offers our visitors the opportunity to witness over 40,000 Elephant that inhabit this wild kingdom.
 The park also has large concentrations of antelope and predators including Lion, Leopard, Cape Hunting Dogs and Hyena.
 During the early morning or at sunset in Hwange it is not unusual to see Cape Buffalo herds numbering over 400 individuals.
 To travel through Hwange National Park today is to witness what much of the interior of Africa might have been like more than 200 years ago

-The Matopos Hills in Western Zimbabwe where Cecil John Rhodes and King Mzilikazi were both laid to rest are covered with huge bare granite hills (kopjes) that have gravity defying boulders all across across the African bushveld.
-The hills cover an area of some 3100 square kilometres boasting the highest concentrations of Leopard and Black eagle anywhere in the world.
-Over 88 mammal species have been recorded in the Matopos including the White and Black Rhino, Giraffe, Zebra, Kudu, Klipspringer, and Baboon.
+Matobo National Park, a UNESCO World Heritage Site, in Western Zimbabwe where Cecil John Rhodes and King Mzilikazi were both laid to rest.
+The park is covered with huge bare granite hills (kopjes) that have gravity-defying boulders all across the African bushveld.
+The hills cover an area of some 3100 square kilometers boasting the highest concentrations of Leopard and Black eagle anywhere in the world.
+Over 88 mammal species have been recorded in the Matobo National Park including the White and Black Rhino, Giraffe, Zebra, Kudu, Klipspringer, and Baboon.
 The park also attracts visitors to its thousands of rock paintings, many of which are still well preserved.
 The Matopos has always been viewed as a center for religious activity by the local Ndebele people who inhabit the surrounding areas.

 Between Zimbabwe and Zambia the mighty Zambezi river has slowly carved a deep valley through some of Africa’s most ancient rocks.
 This area of flat valley floors and great rift walls is referred to as the Zambezi Valley.
 This vast area is known for its inaccessible terrain and its abundance of wildlife year round.
 It is an area of heart stopping beauty, vast sweeping savannas graced with ancient trees that are home to the areas magnificent birdlife including crowned eagles, black eagles and Pel’s fishing owl.